artshishkin/building-spring-boot-web-app-section2/README.md

 ##16 Spring Data Repositories

 ##17 Initializing Data with Spring

 - with 2.3.1.RELEASE version there were errors, with 2.2.2.RELEASE - ok
 - @EnableJpaRepositories and 2.3.1.RELEASE works

+##18 Assignment 2 - Add Publisher Entity

+- I used Embedded and Embeddable for Address